kitihounel/fspell/readme.md

 # fspell
 Simple spell checker for Fongbe using Python.

-This spell checker uses a simple Python dictionary (`dict`) to store the valid words and a BK-Tree to get suggestions for unknown words.
+This spell checker uses a simple Python set (`set`) to store the valid words and a BK-Tree to get suggestions for unknown words.
 Suggestions are sorted using bigrams.
 The first suggestion is the word with the more bigrams in common with the unknown word.